bjssacademy/go-api-and-db/Part8/connecting_to_a_database.md

 # Connecting to a database

 We're going to be using PostgreSQL as our database.
 If you don't have it installed already, check out [this guide](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/) on how to install it.
-MMake sure you install `pgAdmin`, `PostgreSQL Server` and `Command Line Tools`.
+Make sure you install `pgAdmin`, `PostgreSQL Server` and `Command Line Tools`.

 Please make a note of the password you set in the setup!